ready4-dev/ready4web/content/en/docs/Software/Libraries/Installation/_index.md

   Important information to review before installing and using our software
 ---

-ready4 libraries are currently only available as development releases, so you will need to use a tool like [devtools](https://devtools.r-lib.org) to assist with installing ready4 R packages directly from [our GitHub organisation](https://github.com/ready4-dev).
+Most (but not all) of the libraries that comprise the ready4 framework are currently only available as development releases.
+For these libraries, you will need to use a tool like [devtools](https://devtools.r-lib.org) to install the library directly from [our GitHub organisation](https://github.com/ready4-dev).
 If you do not have devtools on your machine you can install it with the following command.

 <div class="highlight">